Rosalyn Sussman Yalow: Scientific career

 Yalow's first job after teaching and taking classes at the University of Illinois at Champaign-Urbana graduate school was as an assistant electrical engineer at Federal Telecommunications Laboratory.
 She again found herself to be the only woman employee.
 In 1946, she returned to Hunter College to teach physics and consequently influenced many women, most notably a young Mildred Dresselhaus: Yalow was responsible for steering the future "Queen of Carbon Science" away from primary school teaching and into a research career.
 She remained a physics lecturer from 1946 to 1950, although by 1947, she began her long association with the Veterans Administration by becoming a consultant to the Bronx Veteran's Administration Hospital.

 The Veteran's Administration wanted to establish research programs to explore medical uses of radioactive substances.
 By 1950, Yalow had equipped a radioisotope laboratory at the Bronx VA Hospital and decided to leave teaching to finally devote her attention to full-time research.
 There she collaborated with Solomon Berson to develop radioimmunoassay, a radioisotope tracing technique that allows the measurement of tiny quantities of various biological substances in human blood as well as a multitude of other aqueous fluids.
 Originally used to study insulin levels in diabetes mellitus, the technique has since been applied to hundreds of other substances – including hormones, vitamins and enzymes – all which had been present in quantities or concentrations that were previously too small to detect.
 Without the contributions of Yalow to the work of accurate hormone measurement, it was impossible to diagnose various hormone-related conditions and endocrine diseases like type 1 diabetes.

 Despite its huge commercial potential, Yalow and Berson refused to patent the method.
-In 1968, Yalow was appointed as a research professor in the Department of Medicine at Mount Sinai Hospital, where she later became the Solomon Berson Distinguished Professor at Large.
+In 1968, Yalow was appointed as a research professor in the department of medicine at Mount Sinai Hospital, where she later became the Solomon Berson Distinguished Professor at Large.
 Yalow also had a passion for the next generation of researchers.
 She acted as a mentor figure to scientists from around the world, many of whom came to share her passion for investigative endocrinology research.
-One of these mentees, Dr. Narayana Panicker Kochupillai, went on to become a leading endocrinology researcher in India, studying thyroid hormones and iodine deficiency.
-In this way, Yalow's legacy in endocrinology was carried on.
+One of her students, John Eng, later used her radioimmunoassay technique in 1992 to discover a novel substance in Gila monster venom which he called exendin-4.
+Exenatide, a drug based on a synthetic version of exendin-4, was approved by the U.S. Food and Drug Administration in 2005.
+It was the first of the GLP-1 receptor agonist drugs which became enormously popular in the 2020s for diabetes management and weight loss.
+Another mentee, Dr. Narayana Panicker Kochupillai, went on to become a leading endocrinology researcher in India, studying thyroid hormones and iodine deficiency.
+In these ways, Yalow's legacy in endocrinology was carried on.
 A fitting title for Rosalyn Yalow may well be "the Mother of Endocrinology."